alenaifuino/dev-notes/django.md

 $ pip install "django>=1.11,<2.0" django-debug-toolbar "selenium<4"
 ```

-Install __Pyscopg2__ to connect to PostgreSQL Server.
+Install __Pyscopg2__ to connect to the PostgreSQL Server.
 ```shell
 $ pip install pyscopg2
 ```

-Once finished working within the virtual environment you can exit by deactivating it
+Once finished working within the virtual environment you can exit by deactivating it.
 ```shell
 $ deactivate
 ```